Q: Is Beta Gamma Sigma a fraternity?

 Q: Why does Beta Gamma Sigma have a membership fee if membership is considered an honor?

 A: A one-time $75 lifetime membership fee is paid when a student accepts the invitation to join BGS.
-BGS does not charge any additional annual dues or fees.
-This one-time fee covers membership materials like certificates, lapel pins and the new member guide.
-More importantly, it funds the programs, network and member benefits that are available to you for life.
+Please be aware that to cover additional expenses a Chapter may charge more than the $75 fee BGS asks for.
+BGS Global Headquarters does not charge any additional annual dues or fees.
+This one-time fee includes access to a digital membership certificate and member badge.
+In some cases, a collegiate chapter may request to receive and present a printed certificate, lapel pin and the new member guide to its newest members.
+More importantly, the onetime membership fee funds the programs, network and member benefits that are available to you for life.
 No other honor society offers the comprehensive support that Beta Gamma Sigma gives you in all stages of your life and career.

 Q: How can Beta Gamma Sigma help me in my career?